tomasstolker/species/docs/installation.rst

    $ pip install --upgrade species

-It is also required to separately install ``petitRADTRANS``, but this step can also be skipped:
+It is also required to separately install ``petitRADTRANS``, although this step can also be skipped:

 .. code-block:: console